julienshim/react-boilerplate-v2/README.md

 ## Overview

-Boilerplate for React Development with Redux, Firebase, SCSS, Webpack, Babel 7, Polyfill, Express, Jest, Enzyme, ESLint, Prettier, etc.
+Boilerplate for React Development with Redux, Firebase, SCSS, Webpack, Babel 7, Polyfill, Express, Jest, Enzyme, ESLint, Prettier, and more.

 ## Dependencies